Virus: Role in aquatic ecosystems

 Viruses are the most abundant biological entity in aquatic environments.
 There are about ten million of them in a teaspoon of seawater.
-Most of these viruses are bacteriophages infecting heterotrophic bacteria and cyanophages infecting cyanobacteria and they are essential to the regulation of saltwater and freshwater ecosystems.

-Bacteriophages are harmless to plants and animals, and are essential to the regulation of marine and freshwater ecosystems are important mortality agents of phytoplankton, the base of the foodchain in aquatic environments.
+Most of these viruses are bacteriophages infecting heterotrophic bacteria and cyanophages infecting cyanobacteria, and they are essential to the regulation of saltwater and freshwater ecosystems.
+Bacteriophages are harmless to plants and animals, but they are important mortality agents of phytoplankton, the base of the foodchain in aquatic environments.
 They infect and destroy bacteria in aquatic microbial communities, and are one of the most important mechanisms of recycling carbon and nutrient cycling in marine environments.
 The organic molecules released from the dead bacterial cells stimulate fresh bacterial and algal growth, in a process known as the viral shunt.
 In particular, lysis of bacteria by viruses has been shown to enhance nitrogen cycling and stimulate phytoplankton growth.
 Viral activity may also affect the biological pump, the process whereby carbon is sequestered in the deep ocean.